ShubhamMallick/Voice_Activated_Website/README.md

 - **Hands-Free Interaction** with form filling and page navigation
 - **Multi-Language Support** for global accessibility
 - **Smooth UI with Animations** using CSS & JavaScript
+- **Continuous Speech Recognition** – Listens for commands continuously unless stopped.
+- **Dynamic Section Navigation** – Allows users to navigate to specific sections by name.
+- **Expand/Collapse Content** – Users can expand and collapse sections using voice commands.
+- **Real-Time Response** – Provides immediate feedback based on spoken input.
+- **Adaptive Learning** – Expands all nested details inside sections when requested.
+- **Secure and Privacy-Focused** – No data is stored or transmitted.

 ## 🛠️ Tech Stack